Stanford defense rests without calling Stanford

 The case is USA v.
 Stanford et al, U.S. District Court for the Southern District of Texas, No. 09r-00342.

-(Reporting by Anna Driver; Editing by Eddie Evans, Matthew Lewis and Steve Orlofsky)
+(Reporting by Anna Driver in Houston; Editing by Eddie Evans and Matthew Lewis)